artrz/vsc-unix-file-stats/README.md

 ### Pre-commit

 Before committing, eslint will run on staged files.
 If everything is ok, the commit messages will be linted too using the default conventional configuration.
-See [commitlint.config.mjs](./commitlint.config.mjs) for a cheat sheet on how to use the types.
+See [commitlint.config.mjs](./commitlint.config.mjs) for a cheat sheet on how to use the types or [https://cheatsheets.zip/conventional-commits](https://cheatsheets.zip/conventional-commits) for a detailed explanation.

 ### Pre-push